codingthemystery/bank-x-app/README.md

 				java -jar Bankx-1.0.0-SNAPSHOT.jar

-			Alternatively, you can run the app without packaging it using -
+			Alternatively, you can run the app without packaging it using:

-				mvn spring-boot:run -Dmaven.test.skip
+				mvn spring-boot:run

 			Use CTRL+C to cancel.